 • I will rebalance my portfolio infrequently, but at regular intervals regardless of the current state of the markets.

-• I will not allow the price I have paid for a security to influence my future investment decisions—except for tax considerations regarding capital gains and
+• I will not allow the price I have paid for a security to influence my future investment decisions—except for tax considerations regarding capital gains and losses.

 • I will appreciate the simplicity of the AIS approach; instead of worrying about factors that are not within my control, I will establish my plan and turn my attention to enjoying life.